 Tel: 510-643-5727 | Fax: 510-642-4788 | Email: firstname.lastname@example.org

-Christine (cici) Ambrosio has worked at the UC Berkeley for over ten years.
+christine (cici) ambrosio has worked at the UC Berkeley for over 18 years.
 In her current role at the Director of Women’s Resources, she is responsible for women’s empowerment programming, sexual harassment/sexual assault resources, and working with student peer educators.
 During her time on campus, cici has worked collaboratively to plan successful Sexual Assault and Relationship Violence Awareness weeks, and women’s focused events like the longstanding Empowering Women of Color Conference and Vagina Monologues.
 Additionally, she led efforts to educate the campus about sexual violence, including being part of the Systemwide efforts through the Office of Violence against Women grant.

-Cici began her career in the UC system when she got her first job working as a student worker in the Doe Library.
-Later, she worked as a student coordinator for the Immigrant Student Program and a front desk clerk in Student Activities.
-In addition, cici was very involved in the campus Pilipino community - in groups like Pilipino American Alliance (PAA) and contributing to maganda magazine.
-She immersed herself in Tagalog classes and was selected as a Fulbright Scholar to a summer study abroad.
-All these experiences inspired her to work in higher education as a way to give back to the community and as a way to help other students who may feel lost in a large institution like Berkeley.
+cici began her career in the UC system a student worker in the Doe Library.
+Later, she worked as a student coordinator for the Immigrant Student Program and a front desk clerk in Student Activities and Services.
+In addition, she was very involved in the campus Pilipino community - in groups like Pilipino American Alliance (PAA) and contributing to maganda magazine.
+She immersed herself in Tagalog classes and participated as a Fulbright Scholar for the Advanced Filipino Abroad Program.
+All these experiences have inspired her to work in higher education to give back to the community by helping students who may feel lost in a large institution like Berkeley.
 After finishing her B.A. in Art Practice, cici took a position at the Office of Student Conduct.
-Then, she decided to get Masters degree at the Harvard Graduate School of Education, concentrating on Arts in Education.
-After graduation, she moved back to Los Angeles and worked briefly as a professor’s assistant at UCLA’s Department of Gerontology until she was offered a position at Berkeley.
+Later, she finished her Education Masters in Arts in Education from the Harvard Graduate School of Education After graduation, cici worked briefly as a professor’s assistant at UCLA’s Department of Gerontology before returning to Berkeley.

-Cici has continued to be involved in the community.
-As a runner for the Leukemia and Lymphoma Society, cici raised funds to support research on blood-related cancers.
-For a few years, she continued as a coach for the Runbutans, a fundraising effort for the Manilatown Heritage Foundation to rebuild the International Hotel, which is low-income housing for seniors.
-Most recently, she is involved with the SLC Sole Team, a fundraising effort for the Student Learning Center.
-As a Cal alum, cici enjoys talking with students about their own career paths and is excited about ways that GenEq impact students lives on campus.
+cici has continued to be involved in the community.
+As a former runner for the Leukemia and Lymphoma Society, she raised funds to support research on blood-related cancers.
+She then coached for the Runbutans (fundraising effort for the Manilatown Heritage Foundation to rebuild the International Hotel housing for seniors) and the SLC Sole Team (fundraising effort for the Student Learning Center).
+She also serves on the board of the Prytanean Alumnae, Inc. As a Cal alum, cici enjoys talking with students about their paths and is excited about ways that GenEq impact students lives on campus and beyond.

 Tel: 510-643-5730 | Fax: 510-642-4788 | Email: email@example.com